Ho Gaana Pokuna: Plot

 A new teacher, Uma (Anasuya Subasinghe), arrives at a school with her first appointment in a remote village near Dambulla in Sri Lanka.
 The school has few students, with only the principal (Lucian Bulathsinghala) and Uma as the teacher.
 With the help of Uma the pupils gradually start to dream of bigger things than they ever imagined.

 One day Upuli, a blind girl, shares her unseen dream with school friends Sukiri and Ukkun.
 It gradually becomes the dream throughout the village.
 The children and Uma encounter perils in their venture to realise this dream.
 The children of the school start to focus on something they have never seen before.
 This target gives rise to a small revolution.

 Film crew

 The movie was directed by Indika Ferdinando.
-It was produced by Kusumsiri Liyanarachi, Yashodara Sarachchandra, Dayananda Liyanarachi, Shyama Athukorala, Bimal Fernando, Nirosha Fernando, and Geetha Muthumala.
+It was produced by Kusumsiri Liyanaarachchi, Yashodhara Sarachchandra, Dayananda Liyanaarachchi, Shyama Athukorala, Bimal Fernando, Nirosha Fernando, and Geetha Muthumala.
 Principal photography was undertaken by Channa Deshapriya and editing by Thissa Surendra.